zwang271/WEST/Documentation/BENCHMARKREADME.md

 	- `python3 complexity_graphWEST.py 4 0`
 	- `python3 complexity_graphWEST.py 4 1`

-2. REST BENCHMARKING EXPERIMENT:
+### 2. REST BENCHMARKING EXPERIMENT:
  In these experiments we measure the time it takes to run REST for sets of randomly generated regular expressions satisfying the conditions of REST.
   - From the WEST tool root directory, `cd ./MLTL_reg/MLTL/`
   - Build using `make benchmark_rest`

-  -Subset 1: min_size = 10, variation = 15
   - run `sh benchmark2.sh`
   - Runtime: Approximately an hour
   - Note: it can take a minute or two for progress update to be printed to terminal

  To generate the graphs seen in section 6.1 of the paper,
   - From the WEST tool root directory, `cd ./MLTL_reg/MLTL/complexity_graph/`
   - Run `python3 complexity_graphREST.py`

-3. WEST CORRECTNESS EXPERIMENT:
+### 3. WEST CORRECTNESS EXPERIMENT:
   This experiment verifies the correctness of the WEST tool by comparing the outputs of a bruteforce Python program and the outputs of WEST on an indentical set of formulas.
   - Run `sh benchmark3.sh`
 	- Bruteforcing portion of the script will take ~9 hours